Commentary by Jack Kelley

 The Other Six

-The Jesus of Mormonism is the spirit brother of Lucifer.
-Both are sons of a god who was once a man and one of his many wives.
-This Jesus became a human as the result of a sexual union between the Mormon god and an unmarried Jewish girl named Mary.
-He’s often called the Savior but never Lord, because although he’s one of god’s sons, he’s not god.
-If he determines that you’ve done everything you possibly can to earn your own salvation and are still short, he’ll graciously make up the difference.
+The Jesus of Mormonism is a created being, not the Creator.
+He is the spirit brother of Lucifer and of all humanity.
+Both Jesus and Lucifer are sons of a god who was once a man.
+Jesus is often called the Savior but never God, because although he’s one of god’s sons, he is not god.
+If he is your savior, it gives you the option to be saved, but the work of salvation is still up to you.
 He’ll return at the End of the Age, having protected his saints through the time of Great Tribulation, to set up his kingdom.

 You’ll find variations on these six themes in nearly every major religion and cult around today.
-It seems every body wants you to think they know a man named Jesus, even if they have to redefine him to suit their beliefs.
+It seems everyone wants you to think they know a man named Jesus, even if they have to redefine him to suit their beliefs.

 The Real Jesus